Networked Media Open Specifications

 MS-05-02 specifies an identity mapping mechanism available in the base NcObject class.
 This touchpoint mechanism can be used to associate identities from outside contexts with entities inside the control structure of the device.

-A controller is expected to decode touchpoint information where available and associate identities if it has access to the data domains exposed (For example a controller would be able to identity which NMOS IS-04 receiver is associated with a given Receiver monitor object).
+A controller is expected to decode touchpoint information where available and associate identities if it has access to the data domains exposed (For example a controller would be able to identify which NMOS IS-04 receiver is associated with a given Receiver monitor object).

 Context identity mapping